Give us a call now for an immediate match with a local pro.

 Today's Homeowner looks at dozens of datapoints on hvac companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-An HVAC system that's not working properly or past its lifespan likely needs professional attention for repairs or replacement.
-Watch for these signals that your system needs service:
+An HVAC system that's broken or past its lifespan likely needs professional attention for repairs or replacement.
+Watch for these indicators that your system needs service:

-HVAC installation or maintenance prices change depending on your system.
-Common HVAC unit varieties include the following:
+What you pay for HVAC installation or maintenance is determined by your system type.
+Common HVAC unit styles include the following:

-HVAC Unit Type | Cost | |
+| HVAC Unit Type | Cost | |

-Split | $2,035-$5,187 | |
+| Split | $2,035-$5,187 | |

-Hybrid Split | $4,123-$7,596 | |
+| Hybrid Split | $4,123-$7,596 | |

-Heat Pump | $3,193-$32,531 | |
+| Heat Pump | $3,193-$32,531 | |

-Packaged Heating and Air | $267-$445 |
+| Packaged Heating and Air | $267-$445 |

-Service | Cost | |
+| Service | Cost | |

-Filter Replacement | $67-$178 | |
+| Filter Replacement | $67-$178 | |

-Condensor Cleaning | $1,336-$4,007 | |
+| Condensor Cleaning | $1,336-$4,007 | |

-Thermostat Repair | $89-$223 | |
+| Thermostat Repair | $89-$223 | |

-Ductwork Cleaning | $427-$1,069 |
+| Ductwork Cleaning | $427-$1,069 |

 Choose an HVAC company with skilled technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors must have four years of experience and be bonded.
 Contractors with employees must also meet insurance requirements.
 You should also check a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with great feedback and good customer testimonials.
+Pick a company with positive feedback and good customer testimonials.

-Always get quotes for HVAC service in writing before work begins.
-A detailed quote should cover both labor and materials.
-Make sure you agree to all terms before signing a contract.
+Always get quotes for HVAC service in writing before committing to a provider.
+An itemized quote should cover both materials and labor.
+Make sure you understand all terms before signing a contract.

-For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Irvine, you may be able to make do with a furnace on the lower end of this range.